Nemo160/shooter-nes/README.md

 A 2D action prototype built in Godot.
 The focus so far has been on building solid player movement and enemy systems, not on visuals, which are intentionally not a priority yet.
+Class diagrams were created using mermaid.ai.
+Class relations etc, were written modified by me

 ## Tech stack